mse-software-frameworks/weather-app/GitOps.md

 kompose convert
 ```

+> ⚠️ Some necessary manual modifications were made to the generated service files as some (internal) port were missing that are required for proper functionality.

+Run cluster

 ```
 kubectl apply -f .
 ```

-> Some manual modifications were made to the generated service files as some (internal) port were missing that are required for proper functionality.
+### Test

 Test if cluster is running but first proxy `kafka ui` to localhost